UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_04.md

 </center>

 Notes:

-When you click the arrow, JupyterLab asks you for the commit title and description for that reversion.
-You can either keep the preloaded name here or find a more meaningful one.
+When you click the arrow,
+JupyterLab will ask you for
+the commit title and description for that reversion.
+You can either keep the preloaded name here or change it to something more meaningful.

 ---